-- Have completed the sophomore year - Have a cumulative GPA of at least 2.0 - Be recommended by his/her advisor and/or department head and - Receive the approval of the director of Educational Innovation and Extended Studies Fees for this program will be paid at the regular semester-hour rate.
-The student should contact Division of Educational Innovation and Extended Studies for further information.
+- Have completed the sophomore year - Have a cumulative GPA of at least 2.0 - Be recommended by their faculty advisor and/or department head - Receive the approval of the director of Educational Innovation and Extended Studies

+Fees for this program will be paid at the regular semester-hour rate.
+The student should contact the Division of Educational Innovation and Extended Studies for more information.